 But that was one big lie.

 The eating disorder not only lied to me but encouraged me to lie to others.
 I lied to friends, roommates, boyfriends… and my parents.
-In fact my parents were paying thousands of dollars for me to attend college and instead of paying tuition, I used that money to pay for bounced checks.
+In fact my parents were paying thousands of dollars for me to attend college and instead of paying tuition, I used that money to cover bad checks I’d written.
 I wasn’t even attending college!
 I’d been suspended – and in my shame, told no one.

 What most people don’t understand is that eating disorders are about so much more than food.
 The behavior (dieting, preoccupation with food, exercise, cycles of starvation/binging/purging) was about control and being unable to cope with boredom, loneliness, stress, fear, insecurities, sadness, and rejection in any other way.
 Instead of processing circumstances and emotions, I sought escape.